dkormalev/cefal/README.md

 # (Concepts-enabled) Functional Abstraction Layer for C++
 Cefal is a C++20 header-only library with abstractions over basic functional programming concepts (and using C++20 concepts).

-It is more a research pet project than a production-ready library.
-No tests are available yet.
+It is more a research pet project than a production-ready library, but tests are available and performance should be pretty good.

 ### Dependencies
 - **C++20**: Also requires concepts library as well